 Micro-units Development and Refinance Agency or MUDRA is a financial initiative; it was established by the Government of India in April 2015.
-It aims to provide integrated financial assistance to the micro-units like small manufacturing units, food serviceunits, and small industries and grant them adequate funds.
+It aims to provide integrated financial assistance to the micro-units like small manufacturing units, food service units, and small industries and grant them adequate funds.

-MUDRA empowers small borrowers to borrow from all Public Sector Banks like PSU Banks, Regional Rural Banks, and CooperativeBanks, Private Sector Banks, Foreign Banks, Micro Finance Institutions (MFI)and Non-Banking Finance Companies.
+MUDRA empowers small borrowers to borrow from all Public Sector Banks like PSU Banks, Regional Rural Banks, cooperative banks, Private Sector Banks, Foreign Banks, Micro Finance Institutions (MFI), and Non-Banking Finance Companies.

-The scheme providesloans into three different categories:
+The scheme provides loans into three different categories:

-Shishu – underShishu, you can avail loan up to Rs.
+Shishu – undershirts, you can avail of loan up to Rs.
 50,000

-Kishore- underKishore, you can avail loan from Rs.
+Kishore- under Kishore, you can avail loans from Rs.
 50,001 to Rs 5 lakhs

 Mudra loan is initiated for numerous purposes that provide income generation and employment creation.
 Here are some major objectives of this scheme: